robeastwood-agency/au-fhir-base/pages/_includes/au-bodysite-intro.md

-This Body Site profile provided for use in an Australian context.
+This BodySite profile is provided for use in an Australian context.